gis-ops/tutorials/qgis/QGIS_PluginBasics.md

 ## Deploy plugin to QGIS

-Since you usually won't work in the native QGIS plugin path, there's a few extra steps to deploy the plugin so that QGIS sees it and you see changes you make along the development.
+Since you usually won't work in the native QGIS plugin path, there's a few extra steps to deploy the plugin so that QGIS recognizes it and you see changes you make along the development.

-If you altered the `resources.qrc` file, you'll need to compile the `resources.py` before:
+If you altered the `resources.qrc` file, you'll need to compile the `resources.py` before you copy the code from your project folder to the plugin path:

 ```bash
 pyrcc5 -o resources.py resources.qrc